aave-dao/gho-origin/src/contracts/sgho/precision_analysis/PRECISION.md

 - The target rate (`targetRate`) is set in **basis points** (1e4 = 100%).
 - The rate per second (`ratePerSecond`) is cached for gas efficiency.

-> **Note:** Even if the target rate is set to the maximum (50% APR) and the yield is compounded daily due to user actions for 100 years, the `yieldIndex` will not exceed approximately `5e29`.
+> **Note:** Even if the target rate is set to the maximum (50% APR) and the yield is compounded daily for 100 years, the `yieldIndex` will not exceed the type(uint176).max (~aprox 1e53).
 This demonstrates that the system is robust against overflow and extreme long-term compounding scenarios.

 ### Yield Index Update Formula